-Physical and Emotional Behaviors
+Physical and emotional behaviors

 She may have trouble with mobility and vision, so relocate her litter box and feeding bowls if necessary to make it easier on her.
 You'll likely see a decline in how much she eats and drinks, but always make food and water available.
 She may miss her litter box, so place absorbent, waterproof pads underneath her and the box to help minimize accident cleanup.

-Body Temperature and Appearance
+Body temperature and appearance

 Follow your vet's instructions about how best to feed and hydrate your cat in her final weeks and days.
 Specially prepared soft foods may be in order.
 Consider sitting quietly next to your cat and talking to her or playing music so she knows she's not alone.
 You may notice a drop in body temperature and labored or decreased breath sounds as the end draws near.

-Depending on your cat's medical prognosis, there may come a time when you and your vet decide it's in your cat's best interest to make the compassionate and loving choice to euthanize her.
+Depending on your cat's medical prognosis and the signs a cat is dying of old age, there may come a time when you and your vet decide it's in your cat's best interest to make the compassionate and loving choice to euthanize her.
 While this can be an emotional decision, it's often the most loving thing to do for your companion, particularly if she's in pain or has a significantly diminished quality of life.

 Your vet can help you understand this painless procedure, which usually involves administering a lethal, high-dose sedative.
 Your vet likely will give you the option of holding your cat or being with her during the process.